 - Inland fish

-India holds the second position in production of wheat, rice, cotton, sugarcane, and groundnuts.
-It is also the second biggest harvester of vegetables and fruit, representing 8.6% and 10.9% of the overall vegetable and fruit production in the world correspondingly.
+India holds the second position in the production of wheat, rice, cotton, sugarcane, and groundnuts.
+It is also the second biggest harvester of vegetables and fruits, representing about 9% and 10% of the overall vegetable and fruit production in the world respectively.

-The country is the top producer of jute, milk, and pulses and holds the second rank in the production of silk and it is the biggest consumer of silk in the world.
-In 2005, the country produced 77,000 million tons of silk.
+The country is the top producer of jute, milk, and pulses and holds the second rank in the production of silk and is also the biggest consumer of silk in the world.

 In a huge country like India, the necessary extent of outlay for the expansion of merchandising, warehousing, and cold storage arrangement is expected to be massive.

-The Government of India has been earnestly trying to put into operation different plans to increase investment or outlay in merchandizing and commercializing.
-Some of the known plans and strategies of the Indian Government include the following:
+The Government of India has been earnestly trying to put into operation different plans to increase investment or outlay in merchandising and commercialising.
+Some of the known plans and strategies of the Indian government include the following:

 - Market Research and Information Network

 The post of the President of the ICAR is held by the Union Minister of Agriculture.